Protective Defense: Herbs for Immune Support

 In fact, Traditional Chinese Medicine says that spleen, paired with the stomach, forms the foundation of good health, converting the food we eat into vital energy, or Qi, and blood, which nourishes and supports our immune functions.

-The spleen's role also influences the balance of our emotions and spirit.
 The Spleen houses the Yi, or the intellect, which governs our thoughts and concentration.

 That is to say that the health of the spleen directly impacts our capacity for reflection, empathy, and connection with others.